gary-archer/oauth.blog/posts/basicspa-execution.md

 }
 ```

-The API acts as an ‘OAuth Resource Server‘ and uses these fields.
+The API acts as an **OAuth Resource Server** and uses these configuration values.
 We will explain these settings as we progress.

 ```json
 {